ardatan/graphql-tools/website/docs/migration-from-tools.md

 ## Upgrading from v4/v5

-If you are using GraphQL Tools v4/v5, additioanl changes are necessary.
+If you are using GraphQL Tools v4/v5, additional changes are necessary.

 #### Monorepo design